-The school has received national recognition, and has a number of prize-winning weavers, at both regional and national levels.
+The school has received international recognition, and has a number of prize-winning weavers, at both regional and national levels.
 Talents are recognized, ideas are shared, and weavers offer each other encouragement that lets us stretch to the next level of our technical and artistic skills.

 The Saunderstown Weaving School provides a supportive environment in which to learn and pursue handweaving in theory and in practice.